JafarzadeAysel/nutrients_in_our_food/README.md

 * Created a tool that estmates nutrients in our daily food combinations to help people to be careful about the foods they consume
 * Extracted data through free API
 * Built Data Frame object that shows all nutrients in specified combination
-* Built visualizations related to vitamins,minerals, water, carbohydrates, protein and fat
+* Built visualizations related to vitamins and minerals

 ## Code and Resources Used